OceanDataTools/openvdm_portoffice/INSTALL.md

 http://<ip address>/errorlog.html
 ```

-### Connecting OpenVDMv2 running on a vessel to OpenVDMv2 - Port Office
+### Connecting OpenVDM running on a vessel to OpenVDM - Port Office

-For security reasons the connection between OpenVDMv2 and OpenVDMv2 - Port Office must be initiated from the vessel.
-The remainder of the instructions within this section are meant to be executed within the OpenVDMv2 installation on the vessel.
+For security reasons the connection between OpenVDM and OpenVDM - Port Office must be initiated from the vessel.
+The remainder of the instructions within this section are meant to be executed within the OpenVDM installation on the vessel.

 #### Configure the Shoreside Data Warehouse
-From the OpenVDMv2 web-application goto the "System" tab in the "Configuration" section.
+From the OpenVDM web-application goto the "System" tab in the "Configuration" section.

 Click the "Edit" link next to Shoreside Data Warehouse (SSDW)